-- 1. Effective with the beginning of the Fall 2012 semester the base salary of all bargaining unit members shall be increased by two and three quarters percent (2.75%). - 2.
-Effective with the beginning of the Fall 2013 semester the base salary of all bargaining unit member shall be increased by an additional two and three quarters percent (2.75%).
+Effective with the beginning of the Fall 2017 semester the base salary of all bargaining unit member shall be increased by an additional two percent (2.00%).

 B. Increase in Compensation for Earning Tenure Status

 The base salary of any faculty member who is awarded tenure during the term of this Agreement shall increase by three percent (3%), effective with the next pay period after the award of tenure.